 Heparin Sodium Injection, USP (porcine), preservative free, is available as follows: Each mL of the 1,000 units per mL preparation contains: 1,000 USP Heparin units (porcine); 9 mg sodium chloride; Water for Injection q.s.
 Made isotonic with sodium chloride.
-Hydro-oblario acid and/ar sodium wdrovide may have chloric acid and/or sodium hydroxide may have been added for pH adjustment (5.0 to 7.5).
+Hydrochloric acid and/or sodium hydroxide may have been added for pH adjustment (5.0 to 7.5).
 Each 0.5 mL of the 5,000 units per 0.5 mL preparation contains: 5,000 USP Heparin units (porcine); Water for Injection q.s.
 Hydrochloric acid and/or sodium hydroxide may have been added for pH adjustment (5.0 to 7.5).
-Heparin Sodium Injection, USP (porcine).

-preserved with benzyl alcohol, is available as follows

-Each mL of the 5,000 units per mL preparation contains: 5,000 USP Heparin units (porcine); 6 mg sodium chloride; 15 mg benzyl alcohol (as a preservative); Water for Injection q.s.
-Hydrochloric acid and/or sodium hydroxide may have been added for pH adjustment (5.0 to 7.5).

-Each mL of the 10,000 units per mL prepara-tion contains: 10,000 USP Heparin units (por-cine); 5 mg sodium chloride; 10.42 mg benzyl alcohol (as a preservative); Water for Injection q.s.
-Hydrochloric acid and/or sodium hydroxide may have been added for pH adjustment (5.0 to 7.5)

-Heparin Sodium Injection, USP (porcine), preserved with parabens, is available as follows:

-Each mL of the 1,000 units per mL preparation contains: 1,000 USP Heparin units (porcine); 9 mg sodium chloride; 1.5 mg methylparaben; 0.15 mg propylparaben; Water for Injection q.s.
+Heparin Sodium Injection, USP (porcine), preserved with benzyl alcohol, is available as Each mL of the 5,000 units per mL preparation contains: 5,000 USP Heparin units (porcine); 6 mg sodium chloride; 15 mg benzyl alcohol (as a preservative); Water for Injection g.s.
+Hydrochloric acid and/or sodium hydroxide may have been added for pH adjustment (5.0 to 7.5) Each mL of the 10,000 units per mL preparation contains: 10,000 USP Heparin units (porcine); 5 mg sodium chloride; 10.42 mg benzyl alcohol (as a preservative); Water for Injection g.s.
+Hydrochloric acid and/or sodium hydroxide may have been added for pH adjustment (5.0 Heparin Sodium Injection, USP (porcine), preserved with parabens, is available as follows: Each mL of the 1.000 units per mL preparation contains: 1,000 USP Heparin units (porcine); 9 mg sodium chloride; 1.5 mg methylparaben; 0.15 mg propylparaben; Water for Injection q.s.
 Made isotonic with sodium chloride.
 Hydrochloric acid and/or sodium hydroxide may have been added for pH adjustment (5.0 to 7.5).
-Each mL of the 5,000 units per mL preparation

 Each mL of the 5,000 units per mL preparation contains: 5,000 USP Heparin units (porcine); 5 mg sodium chloride; 1.5 mg methylparaben; 0.15 mg propylparaben; Water for Injection q.s.
 Hydrochloric acid and/or sodium hydroxide may have been added for pH adjustment (5.0 to 7.5).
-Each mL of the 10,000 units per mL prepa-ration contains: 10,000 USP Heparin units (porcine); 1.5 mg methylparaben; 0.15 mg pro-pylparaben; Water for Injection q.s.
-Hydrochloric acid and/or sodium hydroxide may have been pylparaberl, water for hijection q.s. hydrocrinoic acid and/or sodium hydroxide may have been added for pH adjustment (5.0 to 7.5).
-Each mL of the 20,000 units per mL prepa-ration contains: 20,000 USP Heparin units (porcine); 1.5 mg methylparaber; 0.15 mg pro-pylparaber; Water for Injection q.s.
+Each mL of the 10,000 units per mL preparation contains: 10,000 USP Heparin units (porcine); 1.5 mg methylparaben; 0.15 mg propylparaben; Water for Injection q.s.
 Hydrochloric acid and/or sodium hydroxide may have been added for pH adjustment (5.0 to 7.5).
+Each mL of the 20,000 units per mL preparation contains: 20,000 USP Heparin units (porcine); 1.5 mg methylparaben; 0.15 mg propylparaben; Waterfor Injection q.s.
+Hydrochloric acid and/or sodium hydroxide may have been added for pH adjustment (5.0 to 7.5).
+CLINICAL PHARMACOLOGY: